Do you love coffee? I do.

 I like Antigua so much that I’ve gone twice, and gotten to see how the city changed in seven years’ time.

-What I do want to emphasize is that the cafes you find other guides online may have closed permanently since before COVID-19, so tread carefully on guides that have not been updated since 2017, 2018 and 2019.
-The info you’ll find here is updated for 2022.
+What I do want to emphasize is that the cafes you find other guides online may have closed, so tread carefully on guides that have not been updated since 2017, 2018 and 2019.
+The info you’ll find here is updated for 2023.

-I’d also like to thank my sister Emma, founder and owner of ECS Ceramics, who helped take coffee photos for this cafe guide to Antigua!
+I’d also like to thank Emma, founder and owner of ECS Ceramics, who helped take coffee photos for this cafe guide to Antigua!

 Find it here!
 4a Calle Ote.
 5, Antigua, Guatemala